Workload Policies

 Workload Policies enable you to manage and balance resources and hosts for multiple jobs within or across Workspaces.

-The Workload Policies Definitions tool enables you to apply and schedule Resource Pools, define job restrictions, and map hosts to a group of jobs that share similar Servers, Applications, Sub-applications, folders, job types, or hosts.
+The Workload Policies Definitions tool enables you to schedule and apply Resource Pools, define job restrictions, and map hosts to a group of jobs that share similar Control-M/Servers, Applications, Sub-applications, folders, job types, or hosts.
 If multiple active Workload Policies are defined, you can prioritize the order that they run in.
 These tools eliminate the need to individually redefine, reschedule, and reroute multiple jobs.

-Once a week, bike rental data for hundreds of stations in multiple cities is retrieved, processed, and analyzed on 20 Agents, which are equally distributed in two locations, San Francisco and Seattle.
+Once a week, bike rental data for hundreds of stations in multiple cities is retrieved, processed, and analyzed by 20 Agents that are equally distributed in two locations, San Francisco and Seattle.
 Both locations usually have enough extra Agents available in case the machines in one location are unavailable.
-Based on this example, you can configure Workload Policies as follows:
+Workload Policies are created for the following three situations:

-• Host Mapping: Due to a major storm, all of the Seattle Agents are down.
-To process the data, a Workload Policy is created to map, or reroute, the 10 Seattle Agent data analytics jobs to an additional 10 available machines in San Francisco.
+• Host Mapping: During a major storm, all of the Seattle Agents go down.
+To process the data, a Workload Policy is created that reroutes (maps) the 10 Seattle Agent data analytics jobs to 10 available Agents in San Francisco.

-• Running Jobs Restrictions: The bike rental company isn't the only one who needs more Agents in San Francisco this week, so there aren't any extras available when the Seattle Agents are down.
-To deal with this restriction on available Agents, a Workload Policy is created restricting the number of running jobs to 10 at a time, instead of the usual 20.
+• Running Jobs Restrictions: The following day, the Seattle Agents are still down but the San Francisco Agents are unavailable.
+To deal with this restriction, a Workload Policy is created that restricts the number of concurrently executing jobs to 10, instead of the usual 20.

 The Workload Policies Monitor tool enables you to review the status of jobs grouped into Workload Policies.